devtron-labs/tutorials/content/docs/deploying-charts.md

 ![Deployment Charts](/custom.jpg "Deployment Charts")

+Click on README.MD to get more idea about the configurations of the chart

 Select the Chart Version that you want to use from the upper right corner

-Select the Chart Value, you can either use the default Values or create custom value by clicking on ` Create Custom`
+Select the Chart Value, you can either use the default Values or custom values.

-Click on README.MD to get more idea about the configurations of the chart
+## Custom Values

+You can create Custom value by clicking on ` Create Custom`

 ![Deployment Charts](/custom2.jpg "Deployment Charts")